melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 # Computer Security, Encryption, Cybersecurity, etc.

+[ start loop test code in the background and don't mention what it is.
+Along the lines of "I'm just going to run this and don't you worry what it's doing."]

 When you hide a key under the doormat to your house you are doing what is called "Security through obscurity".
 Another example of security through obscurity is using a combination lock to secure your bicycle. https://en.wikipedia.org/wiki/Security_through_obscurity The assumption is that a nefarious party won't know the secret that you are trying to hide.
 In the case of your key hidden in the flower pot out back, you assume a home invader won't find the key.
 In the case of your bike, you're assuming the thief won't guess your three digit code - there are usually 40 digits on the front so there are 40*40*40 = not that many combinations to guess from !
 Security like this either assumes your attacker is unmotivated, severely pressed for time, or has some other trivial circumstance preventing intrusion.

 ## ROT13